Joe Scarpati: New Orleans Saints

 In 1970, Scarpati was traded to the New Orleans Saints for guard Norman Davis and safety Bo Burris.
 With the Saints he played in 14 games, starting 10, and had 1 interception.
 He was part of a historic play when he was the holder for a record-breaking 63-yard field goal by Tom Dempsey.

 Return to Philadelphia

 He attempted to return for an eighth season with Philadelphia in 1971, but suffered an injury in training camp and retired shortly afterwards.

+Media reference

+Scarpati is mentioned in the book The Packer Tapes, by Green Bay Packers trainer Dominic Gentile.
+Scarpati showed well in 1964 training camp but the team was loaded with elite defensive backs, including future Hall of Famers Herb Adderly and Willie Wood.
+After being cut, Scarpati went to the practice field and appealed to coach Lombardi for another chance, but he said sorry but no. Scarpati tearfully shook his hand and left.
+The coach told Gentile, "That's the toughest part of this job.
+I could've kept him on the taxi squad, but with his ability, he should be playing somewhere."
+Gentile then wrote that Scarpati went on to a successful career, mentioning his part in Dempsey's record field goal.